HuseyinSaidKoca/weather-app/README.md

 # Weather App
-A simple weather app that includes a Reactjs frontend, Nginx apigateway and Nodejs backend.
+A simple weather app that includes a Reactjs frontend, Nginx API gateway and Nodejs backend.

 ## Lessons Learned

-With the help of this project, I have learnt:
+With the help of this project, I have learned:
 - How do Dockers work?
 - Dockerizing a backend application
 - Docker compose method and docker networks
 - Caching mechanism with Redis
-- API Gateway consept
+- API Gateway concept
 - Configuring an API Gateway with Nginx

-I have faced with problems while deploying frontend and backend to the public usage.
+I have faced problems while deploying frontend and backend to public usage.
 I had to solve the CORS Policy issue while sending POST requests to my backend.
-So, I did research on this subject, how does the CORS Policy works.
-Finally, I solved the problem with proper adjusments.
+So, I researched how the CORS Policy works.
+Finally, I solved the problem with proper adjustments.